 Testosterone replacement therapy (TRT) started at the beginning of the 1940s.
 Since then, it's taken the world a while to realize the true potential of this incredibly effective form of treatment.
 For the past 70-80 years, fears that TRT causes prostate cancer, blood clots, and heart attacks have slowed progress in this field of medicine.
 Even after years of research showing that these worries are untrue, people still ask, 'Is TRT safe,' many remain hesitant about TRT.

 It's Time to Embrace Your Hormones

 When following the correct protocols, BHRT has the potential to change the direction of modern medicine completely.
 Doctors no longer have to wait for people to get ill before treating them.
 Above all, using hormones can protect patients from many age-related issues and diseases.

 In short, testosterone deficiency, not hormone replacement, is the danger.
 Testosterone replacement therapy can help reverse and avoid the many pitfalls of aging.
 In a perfect world, all men over 45 would use TRT.
 Let's dismiss the myths around TRT and show it's safe and effective and that clinical evidence shows it!

 What do Studies Say About the Benefits of TRT?

 Testosterone Therapy Builds Muscle, Reduces Fat, and Improves Body Composition

 The leading cause of many age-related diseases in men is visceral fat.
 Evidence also shows many overweight men have lower testosterone levels.
-The countless studies showing TRT helps combat weight gain and reduces visceral fat, and the solution seems pretty obvious.
+There are countless studies showing TRT helps combat weight gain and reduces visceral fat, and the solution seems pretty obvious.

 TRT increases muscle mass and reduces fat.
 TRT also improves skeletal muscle and bone density.
 Long-term, TRT reduces waist circumference, helps stop fat cells from forming, and improves body mass index.

 These benefits are not surprising when you consider that testosterone regulates your metabolism.
 It also aids the conversion of proteins into muscle, potentially reversing muscle loss.
-This Study10 shows that higher testosterone levels reduced loss of lean body mass: meaning more strength, stronger bones, and less fat.
+This study shows that higher testosterone levels reduce the loss of lean body mass, meaning more strength, stronger bones, and less fat.